 The general limitation period is six years from the date the cause of action accrued.
 Different periods are set for particular causes of action.
 If the cause of action arose under an agreement executed as a deed, the limitation period could be 12 or 15 years from the date the cause of action accrued, depending on the jurisdiction.

 Complaints raised under the Government Procurement Act for alleged breaches of the CPRs must be raised with the courts within 10 days of the contravention occurring.

 In practice, challenging procurement decisions can be difficult in the absence of serious wrongful conduct.

-While complainants can now make an application under the Government Procurement Act to the Federal Court for an injunction or an order of compensation for contravention of the CPRs by a government body, or both, even if the court finds that the CPRs have been contravened, the court is not able to overturn the awarded contract.
+While complainants can now make an application under the Government Procurement Act to the Federal Court or the Federal Circuit and Family Court of Australia for an injunction or an order of compensation for contravention of the CPRs by a government body, or both, even if the court finds that the CPRs have been contravened, the court is not able to overturn the awarded contract.

 Administrative and private law actions may also be available to provide a remedy for a procurement complaint.
 For example, administrative law may allow a claim based on denial of natural justice, a lack of procedural fairness or on the legitimate expectation doctrine; or legislation allowing the review of administrative decisions made under an enactment.
 However, these cases are rare, as procurement decisions are not usually found to have been made under an enactment.

 Depending on the circumstances, private law remedies may be available.
 For example: